dipu-ray/Phitron-B7/03. Basic Data Structures/Week 02-Linked List/Module 07-More Operation On Singly Linked List/README.md

 ## 6. Delete at tail
 - Build logic with drawing:
     - <img src="./images/drawing8.png" width="500">
+- Also same logic from `delete at any position`
 - Program: `delete_tail.cpp`

 ## 7 Delete at Any position Animated